Squatters’ Rights Defense

 A squatter is an individual who occupies and has the intention to remain on the property of another person without their permission to stay or live there.
 A squatter might also simply use the land or piece of property without paying for it.
 They have no lawful documentation stating that they are a law-abiding tenant and have been given permission to use or access the property.

-By understanding how squatters’ rights works, a squatter might even gain ownership of the property they’re living on.
+By understanding how squatters’ rights work, a squatter might even gain ownership of the property they’re living on.
 However, an important limitation to be aware of is that you cannot seek adverse possession rights for government-owned land.

 What Are Squatters’ Rights?